sheryyll/synckit/docs/guides/choosing-variant.md

 | No, never | Lite |
 | Unsure | Default |

-**When in doubt, choose Default.** The 5 KB difference is worth the flexibility.
+**When in doubt, choose Default.** The 13 KB difference is worth it for network sync (available NOW in v0.1.0).